burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 {T e; throw e;}
 ```
 * Exiting a destructor by throwing an exception is against the requirements of the standard library.
-* The process of calling destructors for automatic objects constructed on the path from a try block to a throw expression is called "stack unwinding."
+* The process of calling destructors for automatic objects constructed on the path from a try block to a throw expression is called **"stack unwinding"**.
+> *How memory for exception object is allocated?*
+>
+> Unfortunately answer for it is pretty vague and it depends on the toolchain (see that [cppreference note](https://en.cppreference.com/w/cpp/error/current_exception)):
+*"On the implementations that follow Itanium C++ ABI (GCC, Clang, etc.), exceptions are allocated on the heap when thrown (except for bad_alloc in some cases), and this function creates the smart pointer referencing the previously-allocated object,
+On MSVC, exceptions are allocated on the stack when thrown, and this function performs the heap allocation and copies the exception object."*

 * If a destructor called during stack unwinding exits with an exception, terminate is called (C++2003, 15.5.1).
 So destructors should generally catch exceptions and not let them propagate out of the destructor.
 * If an exception is thrown but not caught, `std::terminate` is called.
 You can set your behavior with `std::set_terminate`.
 * It is possible to rethrow an exception with `throw;`.